Summarize

 What is a text summarizer?

 A text summarizer reads long content and produces a shorter version that keeps the essential facts and arguments.
+A summary captures the main idea and key supporting points without the detail, examples, or repetition of the original.
 Humanit’s summarizer preserves every important number, name, and date from the source and never adds information that wasn’t there — so the TL;DR is accurate, not invented.

 Five summary formats

 Short gives you 2–3 sentences for the core point.
 Medium is a single tidy paragraph.
 Long keeps nuance across 2–3 paragraphs.
 Bullets returns 5–8 scannable points.
 Key Points pulls 3–5 punchy takeaways.
-Match the format to how you’ll use it.
+Five formats is more granular than most summarizers, which offer only “paragraph” and “bullets” — match the format to how you’ll use it.

 Frequently asked questions